 The Dunthorne cottage was owned by John Constable’s father and situated close to the Constable house.
 As young boys he and John formed a friendship and enjoyed sketching together in the Dedham Vale.
-He painted inn signs and funeral hatchments and was asked to help restore a historic seventeenth-century perspectival wall-painting in St Mary’s Church, Hadleigh.
+John Dunthorne painted inn signs and funeral hatchments and was asked to help restore a historic seventeenth-century wall-painting in St Mary’s Church, Hadleigh.
 However, the only painting definitely attributable to John Dunthorne senior is Flatford Lock – see above.

 Dunthorne’s devotion to outdoor sketching and his practical knowledge of the materials and techniques of oil painting were a crucial source of encouragement and tuition for Constable who, prior to his move to the Royal Academy in London in 1799, was receiving little of either from anyone else.
 Constable expressed his deep attachment to Dunthorne, whom he included among ‘those whose love and friendship I most value’.

 John Constable’s mother did not approve of John Dunthorne but more importantly neither did Rev Dr Rhudde, Rector of East Bergholt Church nor his grand-daughter Maria Bicknell whom John was anxious to marry.
 Maria considered Dunthorne too low in social class to be worthy of John Constable’s time and company.